lgatto/TeachingMaterial/vignette.md

 # Quantitation data

+> What does the quantitative data encode: ratios or intenstities?
+Do
-**Data** Ratios or intenstities - do not let the software decide for you!
+> not let the software decide for you!

+Here's where the experimental design becomes essential: what are **replicates**: technical and biological, what **variability** (technical vs biological vs different conditions) are we exploring.

 > A set of protein LFQ data let’s say - two conditions, with 6